lorensen/VTKExamples/src/VTKBook/Chapter3.md

 large impact on how rendering is performed.
 Now that we have covered the fundamentals of rendering a scene, we look at some of the hardware issues.
-First, we discuss raster devices that have replaced vector displays as the pri-mary output device.
+First, we discuss raster devices that have replaced vector displays as the primary output device.
 Then, we look at how our programs communicate to the graphics hardware.
 We also examine the different coordinate systems used in computer graphics, hidden line/surface removal, and *z*-buffering.